 I’ll miss it.
 I’ll miss alleys, the first snow, hearing the El at 3 a.m.
 I’ll miss doing a Cubs or Loyola Ramblers game at a moment’s notice (but I saw them both at the mountaintop.)
 I’ll miss 16” softball, of which I’m reminded as I note my gnarly knucks.
 I’ll miss descending into Billy Goat’s for a quick double-cheese and Slitz Dark under that framed 1950s photo of my Dad inexplicably dressed as a Flapper.

 I’ll miss my jumpy Rogers Park neighborhood, home for 38 years.
-A portal for newcomers and celebrated for tolerance, Rogers Park is in the vanguard.
-Dozens of languages at our schools.
-Our immediate neighbors hailed from five continents.
+A portal for newcomers and celebrated for tolerance, our immediate neighbors hailed from five continents.
 Within minutes, I could eat authentic Assyrian, Belizean, Senegalese, Pakistani, Viet/Cajun or kosher sushi.

-I’ll miss Clark Street on summer days: a sweaty symphony of sirens, reggaeton, bell-ringing pushcart vendors, merchants yelling in Korean-Spanglish, storefront boom-boxes blasting drill, mariachi and futbol, bathed in aromas from Romanian Kosher Sausage, panaderías and the Clark-22 bus.
+I’ll miss North Clark Street on Pre-COVID summer days: a sweaty symphony of sirens, bell-ringing pushcart vendors, merchants yelling in Korean-Spanglish, storefront boom-boxes blasting drill, reggaeton and futbol, bathed in aromas from Romanian Kosher Sausage, panaderías and the Clark-22 bus.
 Maybe more mixed marriages than anywhere.
 Global culture pulses, a primal throb.
 Curious appetites and lusty loins trump division.
 Conventional metaphors - “melting pot”, “salad bowl” - don’t fit.
 Rogers Park is a high-speed evolutionary blender, a carnal prism, a Cosmic Milkshake.

 This urbanologist will miss the ‘burbs of my adolescence and yes, “Downstate”.
-As a political organizer, I was able to see all 102 Illinois counties, all 30 Cook County Townships and all 50 Chicago Wards, a broadening experience.
+As a political organizer, I was able to see all 102 Illinois counties, every Township in DuPage and Cook Counties, and all 50 Chicago Wards, a broadening experience.

 Roaming Chicago before D-Day, I was pummeled by memories.
 I recalled exactly where I sat at my first Cubs game (June 1960: Glen Hobbie hammered by Clemente and Maz).
 Where I was during the ’69 Days of Rage, ’77 Humboldt Park riots, ’92 Tunnel Flood, Y2K.
 The day Harold died and night Barack won.
 A precinct I canvassed in ‘99 when a voter came to the door with a ferret on his head.
 The defunct punk club where I slam-danced the snot out of an NBA star.
 An apartment of a long-lost lover.
-Do memories like these dim faster if one moves far away with fewer cues?
+Do memories dim faster if one moves far away, losing such cues?

-Leaving in the time of COVID challenges out-of-state moves.
+Leaving in the time of COVID makes an out-of-state move tougher.
 A proper disposition of books, t-shirts, tchotchkes?
-A final BBQ with pals, kayak voyage, pilgrimage to ancestral graves?
+Final BBQ with pals, kayak voyage, pilgrimage to ancestral graves?
 Nope.
-Also not-gonna-happen: pedal the length of the 606 Trail, paddle out to the water intake crib, serve in the Illinois House like my namesake grandfather (I tried…twice), or buy legal pot (after advocating for it for decades; lousy system, stupid shortages).
+Also not-gonna-happen: pedal the length of the 606 Trail, paddle out to the water intake crib, serve in the Illinois House like my namesake grandfather (I tried…twice), or buy legal pot (after pushing for it for decades; lousy system, stupid shortages).

-More exquisite timing.
-After quarantining four months in one of the Midwest’s hardest-hit zips, I saw the curve flatten (a tip o’ the hat to Mayor Lightfoot and Gov. Pritzker).
-I’m now in a new unmasked State with spiking stats and a Governor whose hero is that Mayor in “Jaws”.
+More exquisite timing: after quarantining for months in one of the State's hardest-hit zips, I saw the curve flatten (a tip o’ the hat to the Governor and Mayor).
+My new unmasked State has a Governor whose hero is that Mayor in “Jaws”.

 From the 3rd-largest media market to the 11th.
-As a campaign junkie and baseball fan, I know Illinois is graced with bare-knuckle yet lyrical local political and sports coverage.
-Now, instead of raspy reporters named “Bulldog”, I see 20-something anchors named “Caitlyn”.
+As a campaign junkie and baseball fan, I relish Chicago's bare-knuckle yet lyrical local political and sports coverage.
+Now, instead of raspy reporters named “Bulldog”, I see waifish anchors named “Kaitlyn”.
 Will I ever hear the Voice of Pat Hughes again?
 Are weather forecasts without Tom Skilling or Cheryl Scott worth my time?
 (Oh.
 Hurricanes.)